baconian/advfn-reader/README.md

 # advfn-reader
 Most websites only allow free access to the financials data from a couple of quarterly reports.
 AVDFN gives acces to several years or even decades of data from 10-Qs.
-This script is intended to make this data accessible in a useful manner, in this case panda DataFrames.
+This script is intended to make this data accessible in a useful manner, in this case pandas DataFrames.

 **get_quarts**(ticker,exchange="NYSE", start_date = None, end=end_date=dt.datetime.today().date() )